skip to content

 Postgraduate Study

-A PhD thesis in Biological Anthropology must represent a significant contribution to knowledge. with a word count of not more than 80,000 words, excluding appendices, footnotes and bibliography.
-Students may be required to complete courses in research design, statistical analysis, interpretation, communication and safety during their first Michaelmas term at Cambridge, and attend such lectures and courses as are considered appropriate by their supervisor.
+A PhD thesis in Biological Anthropology must represent a significant contribution to knowledge.
+Students may be required to complete courses in research design, statistical analysis, interpretation, communication and safety and to attend such lectures and courses as are considered appropriate by their supervisor.

 Learning Outcomes